jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

 3. **Identify Value Opportunities**
    - Click "Key Differences" to see players with significant adjustments
-   - Look for players where FDP value > KTC value (undervalued in standard rankings)
+   - Look for players where FDP value > Base value (undervalued in standard rankings)
-   - Look for players where FDP value < KTC value (potentially overvalued)
+   - Look for players where FDP value < Base value (potentially overvalued)

 4. **Make Informed Trades**
    - Use FDP values in the Trade Analyzer